DUNE/computing-training-202112/_episodes/10-code-makeover-day2.md

 objectives:
 - "Discuss code improvements for better efficiency."
 keypoints:
-- “CPU, memory, and build time optimizations are possible when good code practices."
+- “CPU, memory, and build time optimizations are possible when good code practices are followed."
 ---

 ## DUNE Computing Training May 2021